Rutland Massachusetts cancels July 4th event

 AFBytes Brief

-A community notice indicated that the Fourth of July event in Rutland, Massachusetts was cancelled.
-The post included a lighthearted reference to a moose.
+A community post highlights the cancellation of a Fourth of July event in Rutland, Massachusetts, with a lighthearted tone.

 Why this matters